dennisbartol/Vue-Knowledge/various/vue Methods.md

 **Purpose of methods in Vue 3**

-1. Event Handlers: Methods are commonly used as event handlers for user interactions like clicks, key presses, or form submissions.
+**1. Event Handlers:** Methods are commonly used as event handlers for user interactions like clicks, key presses, or form submissions.

 ```js
 <template>